tconfrey/BrainTool/pricing.md

 - Posting actionable feedback on the [BrainTool Discussion Group.](https://groups.google.com/u/0/g/braintool-discussion)

 <i style="font-size:0.8rem; margin-top:0px;">* Send a link showing the post to braintool.extension@gmail.com and I'll send you the coupon code.
 Do all 3 and I'll send you 3 coupons!</i>

+If you'd prefer to just pay and/or want to show support, please do go ahead and purchase a license.
+In return you can make use of the EarlyFinancerDiscount coupon code to receive 50% off your subscription forever.

 # BrainTool Introductory Pricing

 <div class="row">